roiyaru-bokujin/Artifact-85/README.md

 # Artifact 85 (AT-85)

-Artifact 85 (AT-85) is a minimalist, 16-step sequencer and synthesizer driven entirely by a ATtiny85 microcontroller.
-It uses optimized hardware-level code to generate four tracks of audio controlled a simple two-button tactile interface.
+Artifact 85 (AT-85) is a tiny 16-step sequencer and synthesizer driven entirely by a ATtiny85 microcontroller and powered by a single CR2450 coin cell battery.
+It uses optimized hardware-level code to generate four tracks of audio controlled by a simple two-button tactile interface.

 ## 0. Diagram